Wylarel/DiscordMinesweeper/README.md

 ![Demo](https://file.wylarel.com/discordminesweeper.gif)

 ## Discord Bot
-You can freely edit and/or copy the `discordbot.py` file to make your own minesweeper discord bot, try to give me some credit if you use it tho :wink:
+You can freely edit and/or copy `discordbot.py` to make your own minesweeper discord bot, try to give me some credit if you use it tho :wink:
 Don't forget to put your [Discord bot token](https://discord.com/developers/applications) in the `TOKEN` text file and never publish it online with your token in the code.

 Alternatively, you can [invite my minesweeper discord bot](https://discord.com/oauth2/authorize?client_id=725682323449839737&permissions=8&scope=bot).
 Commands: `ms help` & `ms new <size> <difficulty>`